-The use of impoundments or reserve pits to store contaminated water was the subject of a recent study.
-A soil analysis was conducted on two sites, one which had been drained and the other still in use.
-It showed varying levels of radioactive contamination in the soil, including alpha, beta, and gamma radiation.
+The use of impoundments or reserve pits to store contaminated water was the subject of a study in which a soil analysis was conducted on two sites.
+One of the sites had been drained and the other still in use.
+Findings showed varying levels of radioactive contamination in the soil, including alpha, beta, and gamma radiation.
 The presence of certain radioactive elements was found to exceed regulatory standards by more than 800% (Rich, 2013).